Ada-Developers-Academy/core-unit-2/intro-to-sql/deleting-records.md

 ## Can Delete Multiple Records At Once

-Postgres, and all relational databases support deleting one or multiple records at once.
+All relational databases including Postgres support deleting one or multiple records at once.
 This can be **dangerous** because a mistake could cause unintentional deletions!

 ### !end-callout